Visit the Florida Supreme Court Emergency Orders page for more information on hurricane-related orders for impacted Florida circuits.

 Unlicensed practice of law: Only a lawyer can give legal advice and provide legal services.
 If you believe that an individual or business has engaged in the unlicensed practice of law, call The Florida Bar at 850-561-5840.

-Federal Emergency Management Agency (FEMA): People who have sustained property damage as a result of the severe storms and flooding are urged to register with FEMA, as they may be eligible for federal and state disaster assistance.
+Federal Emergency Management Agency (FEMA): People who have sustained property damage as a result of severe storms and flooding are urged to register with FEMA, as they may be eligible for federal and state disaster assistance.
 Applicants may also call 800-621-3362 or 800-462-7585 (TTY) from 6 a.m. to 10 p.m. seven days a week.

 After a storm, FEMA may open Disaster Recovery Centers to assist people and businesses in the recovery process.
 Register with FEMA before visiting a recovery center.
 A FEMA app is available for Apple and Android mobile devices.
 Learn how to file your claim.